0xAX/linux-insides/SyncPrim/sync-5.md

 }
 ```

 This function atomically adds the given delta to the `count` and returns old value of the count.
 After this it just returns sum of the given `delta` and old value of the `count` field.
 In our case we undo write bias from the `count` as we didn't acquire a lock.
-After this step we try to do `opimistic spinning` by the call of the `rwsem_optimistic_spin` function:
+After this step we try to do `optimistic spinning` by the call of the `rwsem_optimistic_spin` function:

 ```C
 if (rwsem_optimistic_spin(sem))
       return sem;
 ```

 We will skip implementation of the `rwsem_optimistic_spin` function, as it is similar on the `mutex_optimistic_spin` function which we saw in the [previous part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/sync-4.html).
 In short words we check existence other tasks ready to run that have higher priority in the `rwsem_optimistic_spin` function.
 If there are such tasks, the process will be added to the [MCS](http://www.cs.rochester.edu/~scott/papers/1991_TOCS_synch.pdf) `waitqueue` and start to spin in the loop until a lock will be able to be acquired.
-If `optimistic spining` is disabled, a process will be added to the and marked as waiting for write:
+If `optimistic spinning` is disabled, a process will be added to the and marked as waiting for write:

 ```C
 waiter.task = current;